mitchschneider88/mitchschneider88.github.io/README.md

-# devportfolio2023
+# resume2023

-An interactive portfolio of select music & development work
+An interactive resume for my music career.